garima-203/YOGA-TEMPLATE/README.md

 # YOGA-TEMPLATE

-Its a template for yoga studio
+Its a template for yoga studio.
 Tools - html,Css,Bootstrap